 Wynn Hotel & Casino’s previous self-parking fees are now history!

 Like almost all the other resorts on the Las Vegas Strip, the Wynn, in 2017, had implemented paid parking plan for both self and valet parking.
-This applied to hotel guests, as well as people just eating at the hotel, gambling, shopping, and/or those just wanting to look around.
+This applied to hotel guests, as well as people just gambling, shopping, eating at the wonderful Wynn Buffet, or those just wanting to look around.

 However in June of 2018, the Wynn surprised many by becoming the very first Las Vegas casino to rescind its pay-for-parking policy, albeit with conditions (you had to spend at least $50 at the resort to get free validation).